 The FA asked after taking my pre-departure beverage order whether I’d like to be waken for breakfast.
 I declined, though he said he’d leave it on the armrest to take with me later.
 Nice touch, indeed.
 Breakfast included a Milk Bar cookie, what looked like kale juice, and a stuffed bagel round.
+Kale is great juice ingredient.
 Sorry, I forgot to take a picture of the cookie or the juice.

 The bagel round looked good, but – eek, it was downright terrible.
 You’d figure it’s impossible to go wrong with cream cheese and bacon, but something failed badly here.
 I took one bite and threw it away.
 Seriously excessive salt seemed to be the problem.
 I took the cookie home, but sadly, never got to try it.
 Judging by how fast my wife ate it, I’m guessing it was pretty good…